mredodos/ecab-taxi-booking-manager/readme.txt

 == Frequently Asked Questions ==

-= Q.Is an API key required? =
+= Is an API key required? =
 Yes, you need to obtain a Google Maps API key.
 Follow the instructions in the plugin settings to set up and enter your API key.

-= Q.How do I get a Google Maps API key? =
+= How do I get a Google Maps API key? =
 Visit the [Google Cloud Console](https://console.cloud.google.com/), create a project, enable the Google Maps JavaScript API, and generate an API key.

 = Is Ecab Taxi Manager for WooCommerce Free? =